KonstantinosAng/PyKinect2-PyQtGraph-PointClouds/README.md

 pcl.visualize()
 ```

-In addition, there are 2 windows with trackbars to change the input flags, the color and point size of the cloud without closing the app.
+In addition, there is a window with trackbars to change the input flags, the color and point size of the cloud without closing the app.

 ## Examples
 <p align="center">